“It is difficult to get a man to understand something when his salary depends on his not understanding it.” Upton Sinclair

 2. Dismembering Women One Uterus At A Time

 If you are symptomatic and want to treat your fibroids with Western medicine, you’ll likely be told that the primary “solution” is the complete removal of your uterus, aka a hysterectomy.
 Talk about throwing the baby out with the bathwater.

 “Seven hundred hysterectomies will be performed today for fibroids,” says Dr. Bruce Lee who is a gynecologist with a practice in Beverly Hills.

 Consider that out of the approximately 620,000 hysterectomies performed every year, 90 percent of them are performed for benign indications like fibroids, and that a woman’s lifetime risk of all gynecologic cancers is less than 3 percent.
 In other words, women’s wombs are being needlessly removed.
 Even the conservative American Congress of Obstetricians and Gynecologists (ACOG) acknowledges that at least 70 percent of the hysterectomies that women undergo every year are unnecessary at a cost of $17 billion a year.

-Incidentally, we don’t really know how many hysterectomies are performed each year because the Centers for Disease Control and Prevention (CDC) only includes inpatient data and there are an increasing number of women who undergo hysterectomies as an outpatient procedure (discharged in 24 hours or less).
+Incidentally, we don’t really know how many hysterectomies are performed each year because the Centers for Disease Control and Prevention (CDC) only includes inpatient data and there is an increasing number of women who undergo hysterectomies as an outpatient procedure (discharged in 24 hours or less).
 In 2014, 70 percent of hysterectomies were done as an outpatient – in ambulatory surgery centers or in hospitals with discharge in less than 24 hours.

 How had modern medicine normalized this barbaric practice and institutionalized castration?